lafona/DEXBot/docs/setup.rst

 Do::

   sudo apt-get update
-  sudo apt-get install -y gcc libssl-dev python3-pip python3-dev whiptail inetutils-ping
+  sudo apt-get install -y --install-recommends gcc libssl-dev python3-pip python3-dev whiptail inetutils-ping

 On some Ubuntu systems, it will complain about missing packages: you first need to make sure you have the ``universe`` repository::